Creative Mentoring for Alexandria Boys

-Those who successfully complete this initial process and pass the criminal background check are invited to attend two mentor training sessions, two initial group meetings, and to participate with youth on our kick-off weekend camping trip at Camp Kekoka in Kilmarnock, VA.
-Mentors are matched with mentees after this entire process is complete.
+Those who successfully complete the interview process and pass the criminal background check are invited to attend two mentor training sessions, two initial group meetings, and to participate with youth in a weekend program kick-off event.
+Mentors are matched with mentees after the program kickoff.

 SOHO staff members provide training, support and guidance throughout the program year.

 - According to the Capital Kids Report (2012), childhood poverty in Alexandria more than quadrupled between 2005 and 2010.

 - 36% of children in Alexandria live below the poverty level.